Green Chilli Sauce Recipe (Indo Chinese)

 Pro Tips By Neha

-Wear gloves while handling the chilies to avoid burning palms.
+Wear gloves while handling the chilies to avoid burning your palms.

-Remove the seeds of the chilies if you like your sauce to be less spicy.
+Remove the seeds from the chilies if you prefer a less spicy sauce.

-Stay away from the steam coming out of the pressure cooker as it may also cause burning.
+Please stay away from the steam coming out of the pressure cooker, as it may also cause burning.

-Make red chilli sauce using the same recipe.
+Make red chili sauce using the same recipe.
 Just replace green chilies with red chilies.

 Usage Suggestions

-I use this sauce to make Indo-Chinese recipes like Gobi Manchurian, Chilli Chicken, Hakka Noodles, Fried Rice, Chilli Prawns, etc.
+I use this sauce to make Indo-Chinese recipes like Gobi Manchurian, Hakka Noodles, Thai Fried Rice, etc.

 Serve it on the side as a dip with your starters.
 I like to serve it as a dipping sauce, especially with French Fries and Potato Wedges.